wofsauge/IsaacDocs/docs/faq/directories-and-save-files.md

 # [Tutorial] Directories & Save Files Explanation (Repentance)

-The Isaac directory structure is rather complicated.
-Not to worry - I'll explain it all for you!

 This guide assumes you are on :fontawesome-brands-windows: Windows.

 ## 1 - The Game Directory